moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 ## Viewing shared dashboards

-To view registered dashboards, go to the [dashboard service] page.
+To view registered dashboards, go to the <a href="https://dashboards.analytical-platform.service.justice.gov.uk/dashboards/" target="_blank">dashboard service</a> page.

 - Ministry of Justice staff can log in with Single sign-on using the "Continue with Microsoft Entra ID" button.
 You can log in to the Dashboard Service even if a dashboard has not been shared with you.
 - Non-MoJ staff members must have had a dashboard shared with them to be able to log in.
 You will need to enter your email address, then check your email for a one-time code that is used to authenticate you.